This post was originally published on 10/18/18 and updated on 3/6/20.

 3. Organizational “fit” isn’t dependent on the type of position—it depends entirely on the company itself.

-Company culture is important to any job.
+Company culture is important for any job.
 But don’t assume that you’re not going to fit in with a team’s dynamics just because you’re a contractor!
 It’s sometimes the case with larger enterprise companies that do a lot of specialized work in which the distinction between contractors and full-time hires is pronounced—full-time employees have more access to exclusive facilities, insider information, and greater privileges.

 But in other cases, contractors and full-time employees are treated exactly the same.
 These contractors are like any other new hire who fully integrates into their team, will be there for a long time, and will help make the company succeed.